SocietyForArtisticResearch/rc-pandoc-help/04-A-menus.md

 * __X-COORD & Y-COORD__\
 you can use this to create an entry that has an offset, which immediately opens the page on a specific location within the exposition.
 The X,Y values correspond to an offset in pixels.
 The Y offset is measured from the top.
 Instead of looking these values up by hand, you may also use [__options -> show current position__](#options-show-current-position).

-*Tip: you can easily reorder the table of contents entries by clicking and dragging the boxes.*
+*Tip: you can reorder the table of contents entries by clicking and dragging them using the ☰ icon*

 ### Static Navigation Bar